Discussion on Sayyidatina ‘Aishah bint Abu Bakr’s (r.a.) Age at the Time of Marriage

 Brother Terence Helikaon Nunis: You are segueing from the points of contention into a non-sequitur argument.
 Are we going to discuss the sexual habits of horses in your grandmother’s time now?

-Brother Ikram Al-Islam: I actually have no issues with modern opinions based on accepted methodology and evidences, which, in this case, I know are plenty because I have studied this stuff.
+Brother Ikram Al-Islam: I actually have no issues with modern opinions based on accepted methodology and evidence, which, in this case, I know are plenty because I have studied this stuff.
 I do have a problem when people try to superimpose those modern opinions upon a classical school of thought, such as a certain contemporary British-based Mu’tazili phenomena masquerading as Hanafiyyah.
 This is misrepresentation of facts, and it is very unprofessional.

 Brother Nazmul Hasan: Brother Terence Helikaon Nunis, though to be clear, I do not find the argument of Sayyidatina ‘Aishah’s (r.a.) age to be 9 to be convincing.
 But even if it were, I do not find it world shattering.